Table of Contents

 Clinical signs of antifreeze poisoning include incoordination, nausea, vomiting, hypothermia, breathing and heart rate abnormalities, changes in urination, seizures, and coma.

 Prevent antifreeze poisoning by storing this chemical out of paws’ reach.
 Make sure to clean up all garage spills immediately if they do occur.
-If you suspect your pet may have ingested antifreeze, contact your veterinarian immediately.
+Contact your veterinarian immediately if you suspect your pet may have ingested antifreeze.

 4. The sniffles